The Craft of Copywriting from Go to Wow!

-Now that you’ve arrested your reader’s attention with a clear, concise and compelling headline, this opening sentence expands on it with an opening hook line.
+Now that you’ve caught your reader’s attention with a clear, concise and compelling headline and visual, this opening sentence expands on it with an opening hook line, something like “you’re under arrest!”

 The next one or more sentences make up the rest of this introduction section, the purpose of which is to connect with your reader on their level so they feel there’s something in this for them.
 This feeling leads to a rapport between you and them.
 This relatedness inspires enough trust in them to give of their precious time to read on.